mookkiah/docker-opendj/README.md

 Starting from v4, the container will not import the initial data into LDAP.
 Use `gluufederation/persistence` container to do so.

 ## LDAP Replication

-Note that replication requires each unique address per container.
-In Kubernetes, use Statefulset to achieve unique and predictable hostname.
-For Docker, set unique container hostname instead.

 The replication process is automatically run when the container runs, only if these conditions are met: